-Cub Scouting is a year-round program uniquely designed to meet the needs of young boys and their parents.
+Cub Scouting is a year-round program uniquely designed to meet the needs of young children and their parents.
 The program offers fun and challenging activities that promote character development and physical fitness.
-Service projects, ceremonies, games, and other activities guide boys through the core values and give them a sense of personal achievement.
-Through positive peer group interaction and parental guidance, boys also learn honesty, bravery, and respect.
+Service projects, ceremonies, games, and other activities guide children through the core values and give them a sense of personal achievement.
+Through positive peer group interaction and parental guidance, children also learn honesty, bravery, and respect.
 Family involvement is an essential part of Cub Scouting and parents are encouraged to play an active role in the program.
-Through interaction between parents, leaders, and friends, boys learn citizenship, compassion, and courage.
+Through interaction between parents, leaders, and friends, children learn citizenship, compassion, and courage.
 This family-and community-centered approach to learning means that Cub Scouting is truly time well spent.

 What are the responsibilities of a parent?

 - Provide help and support for the den and pack.

 - Work with your child on advancement projects and activities.

 - Attend pack meetings with your child.

 - Attend Cub Scout Family campouts with your child.

 - Attend monthly pack hikes with your child.

 Do Cub Scouts go camping?
 Yes, but they ease into it.
 They may go camping with a parent, or even with the entire family.

 What other activities are available to Cub Scouts and their families?
 Pack 35 is very active, providing a rich environment for children and their families.
 Typical annual events include: